tpiliposian/Immunefi_bugfixes/README.md

 Bounty: $505,000 in RAY tokens

+### TL;DR

+The vulnerability in Raydium's `increase_liquidity` function allowed attackers to manipulate liquidity at arbitrary price points by exploiting the `tickarray_bitmap_extension`.
+The function failed to verify if the account used for this extension was correct, letting attackers misuse it to "flip" tick statuses and perform unauthorized liquidity operations.
+This manipulation could significantly impact the pool's integrity and lead to financial loss.
+The fix involved adding a validation step to ensure the correct `TickArrayBitmapExtension` account is used, preventing these unauthorized actions.

 ### Vulnerability Analysis

 Raydium is an AMM with an integrated central order book system.
 Users can provide liquidity, perform swaps on the exchange, and stake the RAY token for additional yield.
 A fundamental aspect of Raydium is the Concentrated Liquidity Market Maker (CLMM).

 The vulnerability was located within the [increase_liquidity](Raydium/increase_liquidity.rs) file of the Raydium protocol.
 It conducts several critical operations, including pool status validation, token amount calculations based on user-provided maximums, fee updates, and the actual increase of liquidity in the position’s state.